Is Alimony Taxable in Connecticut?

 Tax Cuts and Jobs Act of 2017

 The Tax Cuts and Jobs Act (TCJA), enacted in December 2017, introduced substantial changes to the tax treatment of alimony payments for divorces finalized on or after January 1, 2019.
-Under the TCJA, alimony payments are no longer deductible for the payer, and recipients do not include them as taxable income on their federal tax returns.
+Under the TCJA, alimony payments are no longer deductible for the payer, and recipients do not include them as taxable income on their federal or state tax returns.

-The changes introduced by the TCJA may have significant implications for divorcing couples, and it is advisable to consult with a divorce lawyer and a tax professional to fully understand the impact of these changes on your specific situation.
+The changes introduced by the TCJA may have significant implications for divorcing couples, and it is advisable to consult with a divorce lawyer and a tax professional to fully understand the impact of these changes in your specific situation.

 Transition Rules and Grandfathered Alimony Arrangements